Major-Lag98/OR-BIT/README.md

 # OR-BIT
-Ultra Casual Tetris-Like for mobile
+Ultra Casual Mobile about fitting things in a limited space